 Justice of the peace courts have original jurisdiction in misdemeanor criminal cases where punishment upon conviction may be by fine only.
 These courts generally have exclusive jurisdiction of civil matters when the amount in controversy does not exceed \$200, and concurrent jurisdiction with the county courts when the amount in controversy is from \$200.01 to \$5,000.
 By statute, they are given jurisdiction over forcible entry and detainer cases.
-The justice of the peace courts also function as small claims courts.
-Trials in justice of the peace courts are not of record.
-Appeals from these courts are upon trial de novo in the county court, the county court at law, or the district court.
+The justice of the peace courts are not of record.
+Appeals from these courts are upon trial de novo in the county court at law, or the district court.